hrishi-v/website/JSrefresh.md

 **Methods: methods are function stored inside an object**

-document.querySelector() is a method, allowing use to take anything from HTML and put it inside our JS.
+'document.querySelector()' is a method, allowing use to take anything from HTML and put it inside our JS.

-If we added innerHTML to this, like so: document.querySelector('button').innerHTML --  it would return the text inside the first button on the HTML webpage.
+If we added innerHTML to this, like so: 'document.querySelector('button').innerHTML' --  it would return the text inside the first button on the HTML webpage.

 We can specify which button by assigning the button a class in HTML, then starting our querySelector input with a period, which searches for classes.